Romance Trope List

 Mistaken identity

-MMMF-three men who may or may not be in a relationship with each other, each exploring a sexual and/or emotional connection with a woman
+MMMF—This dynamic describes three men who may or may not be in a relationship and are each exploring their own individual sexual and/or emotional connection with a woman.

-MMMMF-four men who may or may not be in a relationship with each other, exploring a sexual and/or emotional connection with a woman
+MMMMF—Thisi dynamic describes four men who may or may not be in a relationship with each other, and are each exploring a sexual and/or emotional connection with a woman.

 Nursed back to health